 Between 1936 and 2015, the foundation paid out at least $536 million for grants.
 Current financial information can be viewed in the annual reports.

 In 2016/2017, the foundation embarked on a strategic assessment of North Carolina's dramatic recent transformations.
 Changing demographics, the economy, and the expansion of cities at the expense of rural areas contributed to this funder’s choice to take a step back and reevaluate its giving strategy.
+Following the assessment, the funder chose these four priority areas to focus on: strengthening democracy, healthy and sustainable environment, advancing public education, and promoting social justice & equity.

 In the past, ZSR has had two grant cycles per year, with deadlines falling on August 1 and February 1.
 It has also categorized grants by size (small or strategic) and type of use (general operating support or project support).
+The funder now has an annual fall grant cycle for its State-Level Systemic Change Strategy that is open to eligible organizations and an annual spring grant cycle that is by invitation-only.
+To be more flexible and take more risks, ZSR's exploratory plans include the All for NC Fellowship and the Inclusive Public Art initative.

 In addition to grantmaking, the foundation also has a nonprofit internship program that aims to diversify the pool of young nonprofit professionals in North Carolina.
 This is a collaboration of Blue Cross and Blue Shield of North Carolina Foundation, The Foundation for a Healthy High Point, Kate B. Reynolds Charitable Trust, Weaver Foundation, and The Winston-Salem Foundation.